In this Schwinn Airdyne Pro review, we will look at everything you may want to know about the bike before you purchase.

 The Manual workout allows you to mount the bike, press start, and pedal at your chosen pace for as long as you like.

 The 20/10 Interval workout comprises eight 20 seconds sprinting rounds, followed by 10 seconds of recovery.
 The 30/90 Interval is eight rounds consisting of 30 seconds of sprinting, followed by 90 seconds of recovery.

 Choosing Custom Interval workout lets you select your desired Sprint and Recovery time and the number of rounds you wish to do.

 Time Target, Calories Target, Kilojoule Target, and Miles Target are self-explanatory.
 Heart Rate Zone lets you choose your pace based on the heart rate you want to work at, with preset options being 65%, 75%, and 85%.

 A large easy-to-read LCD screen displays workout metrics, including your time, distance, speed, calories, RPM, and watts.
 Combined, these stats will enable you to monitor your progress and make new fitness goals.

 A noteworthy feature of this model is its built-in temperature sensor which provides a more accurate reading of the number of calories you burn.

 A stepping platform located between the base of the seat bar and the beginning of the flywheel makes for easy mounting and dismounting.
-Footrests behind the pedals can be used if you only want to work your arms and upper body.

 The Schwinn Airdyne Pro Bike’s foot platforms are slip-resistant and textured to allow excellent grip and a stronger push-off.
 Toe grips ensure that your feet won’t fall off the pedals.